 The Volume Scattering Function

-Sequoia offers 3 instruments for this application.
-The LISST-200X (preceded by the LISST-100X), LISST-VSF, and LISST-Stokes.
-Respectively, these are for small-angle VSF, full-angle VSF with depolarization, and small-angle depolarization.
-All measure beam attenuation.
+Sequoia offers two instruments for this application.
+The LISST-200X and LISST-VSF.
+Respectively, these are for small-angle VSF and full-angle VSF with depolarization.
+Both measure beam attenuation.

 Small Angle VSF with the LISST-200X